cartoon-raccoon/cogsy/docs/usage.md

 To use their bright variants, prepend the colour with "br" (e.g. "bryellow").
 This is not supported by the native Linux TTY, but is supported by almost all terminal emulators.

-## How to use Cogsy
+## Usage
 _What's New?_
-- The `reset` subcommand
+- Ok and History buttons on the album info page
-- A Listen button on the release info page
+- The quit command
-- Colour customization
+- Even More Colour Customization

 Cogsy can be run as a TUI text-based interface or as a command line app, depending on what arguments you pass it.